bluekitchen/btstack/doc/manual/docs-template/how_to.md

 ~~~~

 This is the current baseline if you want one GATT server that is reachable via both transports without requiring authenticated pairing.

+If CTKD is enabled, this baseline also allows a successful LE Secure Connections pairing to seed a future Classic GATT connection with derived BR/EDR bonding material.

 ### Example 2: Require Stronger Security for Classic GATT